 Metro is working closely with the community.
 Metro government is prepared to activate an overflow shelter at 32 degrees Fahrenheit for unhoused and unsheltered individuals and families when primary community shelters have reached capacity.

 From November 1, 2022, to March 31, 2023 (or as otherwise announced on this site), Metro’s cold weather overflow sheltering plan will activate when the National Weather Service’s official local forecast is predicted to reach 28 degrees Fahrenheit or below for three or more hours in zip code 37203), and the overflow shelter will begin receiving guests when primary community partner shelters reach maximum capacity.
-Determination of opening an overflow shelter based on the weather prediction happens the evening prior to any overflow operation.
+Determination of opening an overflow shelter based on the weather prediction happens the afternoon prior to any overflow operation.
 Subscribe to TEXT updates by texting the word Nashvillewinter to 84483.

 Metro overflow shelter is accessible for men, women, couples, and people with pets.
 Standard hours of operation upon activation are 7:00 p.m. to 7:00 a.m.